PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 BeeRich is a dashboard-like application that mimics both personal and enterprise use cases.
 BeeRich is a personal finance management application that helps you stay on top of your bee - pardon me - bookkeeping.
 Well, at least that’s the goal.
 In every chapter, we will add more code to this application.

-We kick off the BeeRich development journey in [Chapter 3](/03-deployment-targets-adapters-and-stacks/bee-rich/).
+We kick off the BeeRich development journey in _Chapter 3, Deployment Targets, Adapters, and Stacks_.
+You can find the BeeRich Remix template [here](/03-deployment-targets-adapters-and-stacks/bee-rich/).

 ### Getting started with BeeRich